-See note 27 for details of revenue disaggregated by business category and geographical location i.
-As a lessee
+See note 27 for details of revenue disaggregated by business category and geographical location

 2.14 Leases

 At inception of a contract, the Company assesses whether a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.